 The Fragmentation Service is invoked by the MAC to deliver an MSDU exceeding the macFragmentThreshold octet count value.
 Since this value, by definition, indicates a long frame, the Fragmentation Service applies an RTS/CTS handshake to ensure the destination device is available and able to receive the MSDU transfer.

-An initial Request-to-Send (RTS) transmission carries a DTC IE describing the intended MSDU size and the number of fragments into which it is divided, together with the Protocol ID of the intended recipient protocol entity within the destination device and a Fragment Transaction ID.
+An initial Request-to-Send (RTS) transmission carries a DTC IE describing the intended MSDU size together with the Protocol ID of the intended recipient protocol entity within the destination device and a Transaction ID.

 If the recipient of the frame carrying the RTS is available and able to receive the MSDU a Clear-to-Send (CTS) transmission carrying a DTC IE is transmitted to the RTS source.

-Each device shall maintain a monotonically increasing counter which is incremented after each value is assigned to a Fragment Transaction ID.
-All fragments in the same fragment sequence shall carry the same Fragment Transaction ID.
-The combination of {Device Source Address, Fragment Transaction ID and Fragment Number} uniquely identifies any fragment in any fragment sequence.
+Each device shall maintain a monotonically increasing counter which is incremented after each value is assigned to a Transaction ID.
+All fragments in the same fragment sequence shall carry the same Transaction ID.
+The combination of {Device Source Address, Transaction ID and Fragment Count} uniquely identifies any fragment in any fragment sequence.

 If a device is unable to accept the fragment sequence offered in a received fragment RTS, it may respond with a CTS with: